Why we undertook this project

-We are setting up this project to help providers and commissioners to develop local approaches to better integration.
+We set up this project to help providers and commissioners to develop local approaches to better integration.

-This project reviews examples of integrating services in care homes from across England.
-It considers how people decided where to start and how they are evolving their approach, including common challenges; things that they would do differently with hindsight; and what they have found useful.
-It draws on the experiences of a learning network for care home providers, commissioners and local NHS partners that we run jointly with My Home Life and that has an advisory group including national, local and service user perspectives.
+This project reviewed examples of integrating services in care homes from across England.
+It considered how people decided where to start and how they are evolving their approach, including common challenges; things that they would do differently with hindsight; and what they have found useful.
+It drew on the experiences of a learning network for care home providers, commissioners and local NHS partners that we run jointly with My Home Life and that has an advisory group including national, local and service user perspectives.

-The aim is to set out a broad range of information to help other areas think through how to start integrating health and care services in care homes or how to sustain and embed an existing approach.
-The focus is on:
+The aim was to set out a broad range of information to help other areas think through how to start integrating health and care services in care homes or how to sustain and embed an existing approach.
+The focus was on: